arhamhameed97/TripTide/README.md

-# 🚀 TripTide - AI-Powered Travel Planning App
+# 🌍 Wanderlust - AI-Powered Travel Planning & Booking Platform

+**Transform your travel dreams into reality with AI-powered itineraries and automatic bookings**

-A comprehensive, AI-driven travel planning application that helps users create personalized itineraries with intelligent budget management and cost tracking.
+Wanderlust is a comprehensive, AI-driven travel planning application that helps users create personalized itineraries with intelligent budget management, automatic booking capabilities, and real-time travel information.

 ## ✨ Features